Our Team

 Sonia looks after the general operations for the whole team at CLWA, including the Board.
 As our Corporate Services Coordinator, Sonia provides valuable support around the areas of; governance, finance, human resources, IT and administration.

-About Chantelle
+About Sherrilyn

 Alia Glorie